11 Effortlessly Chic Spring Fragrances: The Classics

 Here are some suggestions for wearing spring fragrances, in several installments.

-Today, I turn to the "effortlessly chic" category.
-By that I mean that as lighter, fresher perfumes these perfumes tend to dress down a bit but not overly so.
+Today, I turn to the "effortlessly chic" sub-category in the Classics section.
+By that I mean that as lighter, fresher perfumes these perfumes tend to dress down a bit, but not overly so.
 They retain an air of elegance and sophistication about them mixed with a dose of studied nonchalance and casualness.

-Green notes that are just a bit crunchy also contribute to this feeling of smelling half-open buds.
-These scents to me offer transparent, airy, cool nuances rather than ripe, decaying ones.
+Green notes that are just a bit crunchy also contribute to this feeling of smelling of half-open buds.
+Springtime scents which are calques of the idea of the season will offer transparent, airy, cool nuances rather than ripe, decaying ones.

-When brainstorming about the topic, I had to realize that the house of Guerlain had been particularly committed to offering interpretations of springtime perfumes.
-Nina Ricci too, although only one of their scents is mentioned.
+When brainstorming about the topic, we had to realize that the house of Guerlain had been particularly committed to offering interpretations of the renewal of nature.
+Nina Ricci too, although only one of their scents is mentioned in this list.

 1- Diorissimo

-The scent of Diorissimo is like drinking muguet-scented champagne on the pristine empty streets of a clean and empty Paris in the wee hours of the morning listening to the distant sound of party laughters.
-You feel like you own the city of lights and spring, both.
-It too should have been called Joy......
+The scent of Diorissimo is - or used to be - like drinking muguet-flavored Champagne on the pristine empty streets of a clean Paris in the wee hours of the morning listening to the distant sound of party laughters.
+You feel like you own the city of lights and spring - both.
+It too could have been called Joy......

 2 - Eau de Cologne Impériale by Guerlain